'Black & Blue'

 As for edibility, it is not regarded as one of the tastier sages, but a single leaf cut into small bits & sprinkled into a mixed salad would certainly add an appealing odor.

 Spreading rhizomitously, over time the clump can spread to three feet wide.
-Large clumps can be divided in spring.
-Or starts can be made from softwood cuttings in spring, or ripening summer cuttings, or from terminal cuttings from any month of the growing seasons.
+Large clumps can be divided in spring before new leaves begin to appear.
+Or starts can be made from softwood cuttings in spring (in warmer zones), or ripening summer cuttings (in our zone), or from terminal cuttings from any month it is growing.

-It needs the fullest sun exposure to flower its best; it'll be lanky & tip over if it experiences much shade, but will still bloom.
-A light slow-release fertilizing in early spring is enough, though some recommend monthly liquid fertilizer during its blooming period (I'd regard that as much too much, though it might require more regular fertilizing in containers).
+It needs the fullest sun exposure to flower its best; it'll be much lankier & tip over if it experiences much shade, but will still bloom.
+A light slow-release fertilizing in early spring is enough, though some recommend monthly liquid fertilizer during its blooming period (I'd regard that as much too much, though it would require just such regular fertilizing in containers).

 copyright © by Paghat the Ratgirl